Comprehensive Lawn Care Guide for Sarasota Homeowners

 Pest and Disease Monitoring

-Watch for signs of pests like chinch bugs and fungal diseases such as brown patch.
-Treat problems promptly with appropriate insecticides or fungicides.
+I watch for signs of pests like chinch bugs and fungal diseases such as brown patch.
+I treat problems promptly with appropriate insecticides or fungicides.

 Fertilization